 The beam angle will be much narrower, though, which means you will see a tighter spot, and the maximum depth will also be less.
 This isn’t a problem if your target that fish live at the deepest (150-200 feet) of water.
 The image below has traditional SONAR on the right and Down Imaging on the left:

-Humminbird and Garmin both offer 3D SONAR units – in small packages, and for low prices, too.
-For example, the Garmin EchoMap 151dv – is a great choice that has 3D SONAR that you can see really nicely on the grayscale screen.
-But don’t let it fool you – this screen is actually a very well performing screen in direct sunlight.
+Humminbird and Garmin both offer 3D SONAR units that can fit on a kayak, and for low prices, too.
+For example, the Lowrance HOOK2 5X – is a great choice that has 3D SONAR that you can see really nicely and is a very clear in direct sunlight.

 Humminbird PiranhaMax 197c

 The Humminbird PiranhaMax 197c is an excellent offering for under $200.
 The PiranhaMax series is compact and delivers solid performance with both Down Imaging and traditional SONAR.
 It also has the traditional bells and whistles found in all Humminbird fish finders – fish alarms, depth alarms, and screen zoom.

 For extreme portability, check out the Hawkeye FishTrax series fish finders.
 These fish finders are about the size of a smartphone(slightly thicker, though), and pack all the features of a full-size fish finder.
 The transducer can be adapted to any situation: shore fishing, kayak fishing, trolling, or even ice fishing.

 They can penetrate up to depths of 240 feet in freshwater(advertised, actual depth may be around 200 feet or so), and you can adjust the sensitivity settings to show you the exact image you want to see.